sonic-net/SONiC/doc/pins/PINS_SONiC_Design_for_SaiGenericExt.md

 The PINS SAI Extension path will continue to use the same control plane components with some enhancements to them.
 A few enhancements to note,
 - Create a Table Definition database.
 P4Orch requires following state derived, from Table Definition database, before handling programming of any P4RT table entries.
 This data-base is to be created at initialization time.
   - Cross-table reference.
 When table-entry is received, this state helps in creating key and look-up in a dependent table to retrieve the OID of a dependent object if it exists.
   - Table processing precedence for draining APPL_DB entries received.
-From the batch of table-entries received from across P4RT tables, in order processing of table entries is important to avoid dependency validation failures.
+From the batch of table-entries received from across P4RT tables, processing table entries in order of table precedence is important to avoid dependency validation failures.
 Table processing precedence is to be derived from a cross-table reference state.
   - Derive SAI attribute value type of each match/action fields
 - Demux P4RT table entries from the APPL_DB to PINS SAI path vs PINS SAI Extension path
-- A new manager (SAI Extension Manager) in P4Orch to handle PINS SAI Extension table entries
+- A new manager (Extension Tables Manager) in P4Orch to handle extension table entries received from APPL_DB
 - Dynamic initialization of table precedence for processing APPL_DB entries
-- P4Orch to manage cross object dependencies from PINS SAI Extension objects onto another PINS SAI Extension object or PINS SAI object
+- P4Orch to manage cross object dependencies from SAI Extension objects to SAI objects
 - P4Orch to translate counters/meters, as specified by P4, to counter/meter objects conforming to SAI API calls

 ![](images/PINS_SONiC_Design_for_SaiGenericExt_Design.png)